Despite the drive towards digital, the reality is that many small businesses rely on print every day.

 “The days of the “old photocopier” that could only print, scan, and fax are long gone.
 These days the modern multifunction device (MFD) is like a business hub at the heart of running your small business,” Andrew says.

 “They can make your business more productive by streamlining workflows that give the business owner (and their staff) more time to work on more important things, like growing their business,” he says.
 “They can even help you save money and resources by automating document workflows that previously took staff countless hours to perform.”

 “Although it is important for devices to have supreme functionality such as cloud or mobile print, it is just as important that these devices are simple to use.
-Look for a MFD that has a large screen or a UI (user interface) that is customisable and has tablet like functionality, i.e. pinch and swipe,” Andrew says.
+Look for an MFD that has a large screen or a UI (user interface) that is customizable and has tablet-like functionality, i.e. pinch and swipe,” Andrew says.
 “That way you can tailor your MFD to suit your business needs.”

 As print solutions continue to evolve, so do the demands of small business owners – and one of the more frequent reasons the SMB owners give for wanting to make changes to the way they use print is environmental.
 The good news is that recent developments in this part of the industry have produced some truly startling results.